anirudhqwerty/kastack_round3/README.md

 **Supabase:**

 - Go to your Supabase project's SQL Editor.
-- Copy the contents of `sql/schema.sql` and run it to create your tables.
+- Copy the contents of sql/schema.sql and run it to create your tables.
 - Go to Project Settings > API.
 - Find your Project URL and your service_role Key.

 **.env File:**

-- Create a file named `.env` in the project root.
+Create a file named .env in the project root and add your credentials:
-- Add your credentials and the (default) Elastic URL.

 ```
 SUPABASE_URL=YOUR_SUPABASE_PROJECT_URL_HERE